-Co-creation enables specialists and experts to cooperate with other groups with whom an exchange normally does not take place.
-Co-creation processes help to find a topic, and similar interests of the participants become visible, from which project groups can be derived.
-A selection of methodological approaches to facilitate the process can be found in the Co-creation Navigator (https://ccn.waag.org).
+Co-creation enables specialists and experts to cooperate with other groups with whom an exchange usually does not take place.
+Co-creation processes help to find goals the future SCP members will share.
+Similar interests and participants individual expertise will become visible.
+The project will grow on this fertile ground.
+The Co-creation Navigator (https://ccn.waag.org) offers a selection of methodological approaches to facilitate these co-creation workshops.